jaclu/spd/README.md

 All that should be needed is to have this tool-set mounted on the target system and run `bin/deploy`

+## Current status

+Far from done, but can be tested on iSH, make sure to remove `config_templates/global_overrides.yml` and/or `configs/global_overrides.yml` for simplicity, or edit them accordingly.

+Then run `./tasks/platform-iSH.sh`

 ## SPD modularity

 Main workflow is to first set up the env, reading relevant configs and overrides,